A Woman & a Man

-A Woman & a Man is the sixth studio album by American singer Belinda Carlisle, released in the United Kingdom on September 23, 1996, by Chrysalis Records (then part of the EMI Group, like Carlisle's former label Virgin Records).
+A Woman & a Man is the sixth album by the American singer Belinda Carlisle, released in the United Kingdom on September 23, 1996, by Chrysalis Records (then part of the EMI Group, like Carlisle's former label Virgin Records).
 The album contains songs written by Rick Nowels, Maria Vidal, Ellen Shipley, Charlotte Caffey, Neil Finn and Roxette co-founder Per Gessle who also produced one of the tracks.

-It was released in the United States in 1997 (see 1997 in music) on the Ark 21 Records label.
-There was special DTS (surround sound) version released with a slightly different track listing compared to the original; it was only ten tracks long and did not include "Listen to Love", "Love Doesn't Live Here" and "Always Breaking My Heart" but instead had covers of the songs "Jealous Guy" by John Lennon and "The Ballad of Lucy Jordan" by Shel Silverstein.
+It was released in the United States in 1997 on the Ark 21 Records label.
+There was a special DTS (surround sound) version released with a slightly different track listing compared to the original; it did not include "Listen to Love", "Love Doesn't Live Here" and "Always Breaking My Heart" but instead had Carlisle singing "Jealous Guy" by John Lennon and "The Ballad of Lucy Jordan" by Shel Silverstein.

 Reception

 Critical reception

 The album received mixed reviews.
 Allmusic's Stephen Thomas Erlewine rated the album four stars out of five saying it is a "mature collection of adult pop, with cool keyboards and subtle arrangements that often make the record sound like background music".
 However, he also noted that "Carlisle has rarely been in better voice".
 Entertainment Weeklys Steven Mirkin gave the album C− saying that "Carlisle has neither the voice nor personality to overcome her album's cold, emotionally sterile core."

 Music & Media called it a "brilliant album", noting that "added to her west coast pop sound are a melancholic savoir faire and contemporary electronic beats.
 The best example is the unforgettable "California", which is a mid-tempo declaration of hate to Los Angeles ("I want to walk away from the sharks and the Chardonnay") with spine-chilling harmonies and beautiful melodies.
 The album's title track is a little faster, an excellent single candidate, which has a highly addictive driving rhythm, whirling strings, a wah wah disco guitar and poppy vocals.
 Go Go fans will be happy with the '60s bubblegum sound of "Always Breaking My Heart"."

 Retrospectively, in 2020, Steve Harnell of Classic Pop called it "a rather too-polished collection of adult-oriented pop...Belinda impresses on the sophisticated ballad "In Too Deep" and Northern Soul stomper title track.
-Roxette’s Per Gessle supplies two songs, the superior cut being the rocking "Always Breaking My Heart" with its huge chorus.
+Roxette's Per Gessle supplies two songs, the superior cut being the rocking "Always Breaking My Heart" with its huge chorus.
 But wispy ballads like the MOR "Remember September" and the gloopy "My Heart Goes Out To You" feel like phoned-in performances from the usually committed Carlisle."